 Itinerary ( B = breakfast )

-Arrival and meet our representative who will assist you through formalities and luggage collection.
-Transfer to your hotel at Amman for overnight.
+Arrive and meet our representative who will assist you through formalities and luggage collection.
+Transfer to your hotel in Amman overnight.

 MONDAY: Amman – Wadi Rum Jeep Tour – Little Petra (Summer Time) – Petra (B)

 Full buffet breakfast at the hotel in the main dining room in Amman Hotel,

 Transfer to Wadi Rum Vast, echoing and God-like", these are the words T. E. Lawrence used in describing Wadi Rum, the largest and most magnificent of Jordan's desert landscapes.
 In these ancient valleys, the elements of nature have modeled and carved out this panorama and have left us strips of scorched earth, sides of carved mountains, and stretches of sand that have the ability to change into shades of yellow, red find orange.
 The hours before sunset and those of early morning are the best moments to appreciate the landscape; however, there are many places to visit in this vast terrain, the most important of which is Lawrence of Arabia's springs, Jebel Khazali, and the mountain of the seven pillars of wisdom.
 The most tantalizing experience, however, remains a night's stay beside the fire and under the most magnificent starry desert sky then visit Little Petra we will drive to visit Al Beidha or Little Petra is the next most important site for the casual visitor in Wadi Musa.
 This site is only a few kilometers (around a 10-minute drive) north of Petra; Little Petra is literally hidden away in the center of a mountain with a classical temple standing guard outside the mini-Siq.
 Little Petra appears to have been an important suburb of the city of Petra and is at the point where several ancient caravan routes met, then transfer to Petra hotel for overnight.